Overcrowding, abuse seen at Mexico migrant detention center

 Siglo XXI “is worth it,” Yanel said, “if they give you papers.”

-Associated Press writer Christopher Sherman in Tapachula, Mexico, contributed to this report.
+Associated Press writer Christopher Sherman contributed to this report.